fabbe50/Stonecutter-Arch-Template/README.md

 If you have some issues with template ping me (@JavaJumper) in [Kiku's realm](https://discord.gg/TBgNUCfryS) or official fabric discord

-This template allows you create multiloader multitemplate mod using stonecutter and architectury
+This template allows you create multiloader multversion mod using stonecutter and architectury

 It is based on my CustomCursor project